 As a freelancer, you likely handle lots of projects.
 That’s probably why 10 Free Project Management Applications is one of the most popular posts here on Freelance Folder.

 It only makes sense that you could learn from the techniques used by professional project managers.
-Even if you are the only one doing the work, you can still benefit from some project management techniques.
+Even if you are the only one doing the work, you can still benefit from some project management techniques and simple project management software.

 The exact steps in a typical project management process vary depending on who is doing the work and on the project requirements, but some project management steps are common to most projects.
 These are the techniques that freelancers can benefit from the most.